Solar power in Australia: Queensland

 Over 2GW of solar farms were completed or under construction in Queensland as of 2018.

 The 100 MW Clare Solar Farm, located 35 km southwest of Ayr in north Queensland, began exporting to the grid in May 2018.

 The 50 MW AC Kidston Solar Project has been built on the site of the Kidston Gold Mine.
 This is phase 1 of a planned solar energy and pumped storage combination.
-Kidston is owned by Genex Power and was constructed by UGL Limited.
+Kidston is owned by Genex Power and was constructed by UGL.

 The Lilyvale Solar Farm, with a capacity of 130 MW AC, is under construction by Spanish companies GRS and Acciona, after an EPC contract was signed with Fotowatio Renewable Ventures (FRV).
 It will be located in Lilyvale, which is around 50 km northeast of Emerald, and commercial operations are expected to start in late 2018.

 The Hamilton Solar Farm is a 69.0 MW DC single-axis tracking project located a few kilometres north of Collinsville in North Queensland.
 Its owners are Edify Energy and Wirsol.
 The solar farm came online in July 2018.

-There are 2 more solar projects under construction by Edify Energy in Collinsville due to come on line in late 2018.
-The Hayman Solar Farm which is a 60.0 MW DC single-axis tracking project and the Daydream Solar Farm which is a 180.0 MW DC single-axis tracking project.
+There are two more solar projects under construction by Edify Energy in Collinsville, which were due to come on line in late 2018.
+The Hayman Solar Farm is a 60.0 MW DC single-axis tracking project, and the Daydream Solar Farm is a 180.0 MW DC single-axis tracking project.

-Barcaldine solar farm is a 2 * 10 MW AC single-axis tracking project located within 10 km of Barcaldine, Queensland.
+Barcaldine Solar Farm is a 2 * 10 MW AC single-axis tracking project located within 10 km of Barcaldine.

-Barcaldine Power Station open-cycle Gas Turbine power station in Barcaldine, Queensland built by Energy Equity Corporation, with the gas turbine being completed in 1995 and the steam turbine added in 1999.
-Currently listed with AEMO with a capacity of 37MW.